jo/worker-generate-thumbnails/README.md

 The worker status is scoped by the worker name in order to have many workers processing the same document.
+The worker status is also per attachment to process only attachments which had changed.

 ## Running the Worker